 If I get a choice of a seat, I’ll always head to a solo person especially if they look like they’re backpacking too.

 For the most ‘backpacker’ option, use FlixBus in Europe and 12Go in Asia.

 If hostels aren’t for you, use Couchsurfing to make friends while travelling solo.
 Not only do you get free accommodation, but your host will likely show you around and offer tips and insights.

 Hosts are verified by the website and rated by past guests.

 Host A Sister is essentially Couchsurfing but with female hosts.
 I generally feel safer staying in a woman’s home.

 Although hosts aren’t verified in the same way, the group is moderated and you can connect with guests who may have stayed with the host before.

 18. Stay in a shared Airbnb

 Although hostels are great for meeting other backpackers, I find shared Airbnbs are best for meeting locals.
-In Bali, I stayed in a local home.
+During my solo trip to Bali, I stayed in a local home.
 My host dad was fantastic, taking me to local restaurants and temples I wouldn’t have known about otherwise.

 The same thing happened in Mexico.
 The owners of the Airbnb took all new guests on a free intro tour of the neighbourhood.